ilaflott/5p02TeV_ppJetAnalysis/README.md

 some of this may be more readable in github via the RAW format button.

 **********
 // OVERALL STATUS --------------------------------------------------------

-positive, most code compiles+runs without issue.
-Most output looks sensbile (DijetResponse_printPlots, readFiles_ppd{Data,MC}_printPlots)
+Status: Good; beginning to look a bit closer and interpret analysis results to ask what we can be doing better

-Issue: Py6 QCDDijetMC for pp doesnt't have an emulated HLT/L1 sector, can't use/test readFiles_ppMC_normRespMatrix.C putting MinBias samples into the spectra+fitter and then re-running the analysis shouldn't be an issue
+Issue: Py8 QCDDijetMC for pp doesnt't have an emulated HLT/L1 sector, can't use/test readFiles_ppMC_normRespMatrix.C
+Issue: not vz-weighting the MC correctly

 **********
 // readFiles --------------------------------------------------------

 FILE(s):
 pp{Data,MC}/readFiles_pp{Data,MC}.{C,h}
-pp{Data,MC}/readFiles_pp{Data,MC}_printPlots.C
+ppData/readFiles_ppData_Run2MinBias.{C,h}

 ppMC/readFiles_ppMC_deriveJERUnc.{C,h}
-ppMC/readFiles_ppMC_normRespMatrix.{C,h}
-ppMC/readFiles_ppMC_JERandJES_plotNfit.{C,h}
-ppMC/readFiles_ppMC_JERandJES_fitsNfuncs.h
-ppMC/readFiles_ppMC_JERandJES_binsNconsts.h
+ppMC/normRespMatrix_ppMC.{C,h}
+ppMC/jetWeights/jetWeights.{C,h}

+printQAPlots/printQAPlots_readFiles_pp{Data,MC}.C

 GOAL(s) OF CODE:
-create pp{Data,MC} input for unfoldSpectra steps and apply pthat/vz/etc. apply weights computed from jetWeights.C to ppMC make QA/triggerCombination/vz/pthat plots for sanity check for pp{Data,MC}
+create pp{Data,MC} input files for unfoldSpectra, JERandJES, DijetResponse code(s) make QA/triggerCombination/vz/pthat plots for sanity check for pp{Data,MC}
-plotting, fitting, and deriving JER/JES + response matrix normalization for MC events
+apply trigger weights to ppData compute proper MC jet weights for application in readFiles_ppMC apply vz weights from previous fits to ppMC apply dijet weights computed from jetWeights.C to ppMC

 ppData STATUS:
-JetQA/vz/trigger+combo plots created with HighPtJet Triggered datasets up on github in readFiles/ppData folder output ntuples can be fed into unfolding code just fine
+attempting to implement Run2MinBias version now issue with Aj/xj computation; should do the first two *valid* jets

 ppMC STATUS:
-JetQA/vz/pthat/unfolding plots created with QCDDijet Py6 MC up on github in readFiles/ppMC folder Dijet QCD MC appears to be correctly weighted output ntuples can be fed into unfolding code just fine normRespMatrix.C DOES NOT WORK!
-QCDDijet Py6 MC doesn't have req.
-HLT info JERandJES_plotNfit/fitsNfuncs/binsNconsts.{C,h} scripts compile+work fine. unsure if output is sane deriveJERUnc.{C,h} compiles+work fine. unsure if output is sane
+Dijet QCD MC appears to be correctly pthat-weighted, but not correctly vz-weighted

+printQAPlots STATUS:
+early stages, in progress...

+jetWeights STATUS:
+fine, no work to be done yet

 CURRENTLY WORKING ON:
-Making plots from printPlots more enlightening (more info on drawn PDF file, better binning, maybe!) interpreting output from the JER/JES scripts, also making it prettier + more readable
+readFiles_ppData_Run2MinBias.{C,h} to begin to push our observations to lower pt printQAPlots_Overlaid.C to better compare MC/Data plots

+**********
+// unfoldSpectra --------------------------------------------------------

+FILE(s):
+unfoldDataSpectra.C
+doMCClosureTests.C
+unfoldSpectra.h
+utilities.h

+GOAL(s) OF CODE:
+remove detector distortions+effects w/ Bayesian+SVD unfolding techniques and a spectra "training" sample

+STATUS:
+output looks largely good so far, but the bayesian unfolding could be better there are better kReg values for the SVD unfolding to pick other than 20, figure it out!

+CURRENTLY WORKING ON:
+making more Bayesian Unfolding plots in both codes, want to examine the fitting across several different kIter values

 **********